List of Maid Marian and Her Merry Men episodes: Series 2 (1990)

-Series Three
+Series 3 (1993)

 By the third series, the surrealism and anachronisms were well-entrenched and the plots had very little to do with the historical setting.
 More overt parodies and references can be seen here, including the song in Episode 3 "Call The Dentist" (a direct parody of the Ghostbusters theme), "Chop Suey" in Episode 5 (a slow parody of Elvis Presley's "In the Ghetto") and almost all of Episode 5.
 The supposed conflict between King John and the Sheriff on the one side and the Merry Men on the other is often downplayed in favour of a general comedic situation.
 Originally transmitted from 7 January to 11 February 1993, and repeated from 8 June to 13 July 2001.

-The Big Baby: Barrington develops his line in impressions, leading to concern among some of the Merry Men that he might actually have swallowed other people.
-King John, meanwhile, decrees that his subjects should give him presents, resulting in the appearance of a life-size jelly baby looking vaguely like him.
-The jelly baby is captured, leaving the Sheriff to devise the new holiday of "Bloopy" to justify the need for presents.
-The Merry Men, meanwhile, put Barrington's talents to use.

-Driving Ambition: In order to cheer up the locals of Worksop, Marian establishes a Eurovision-like singing competition, which Rose promptly hijacks.
-The Sheriff, too, has a vested interest in the money – which he needs to pay off King John's driving instructor.
-Since Guy has entered and has bet against himself, some crooked judges are required to make sure the money goes in the right direction.
-Barrington, being quite a good singer, wants to enter himself and Marian singing a duet, so they need bent judges too.
-Both the Sheriff and the Merry Men are bound to clash.